My name is Colin. I’m a rider. I’m a dad. I’m a husband. I’m a teacher. I’m a racer.

 Clydesdale horses lack agility and speed in exchange for strength and raw power.
 They are built for the long haul.
 Pfft.
 Somebody should have told that to my body.
 In lieu of agility and speed, I have…um, well, I have positive energy and enthusiasm.

 While positive energy and enthusiasm don’t do much to help pedal a bike, they sure make it a lot more fun when I do.
 To say that I have an excess of positivity and energy would be an understatement.

 “Did I ever tell you about my worst ride?
 It was AWESOME!”

-All the people I’ve met through cycling are so supportive: my guy Andrew and the staff at Cycle Solutions (my bike shop); Mark, Leslie, and everyone at Joyride 150 (my indoor bike park); Dan Marshall and Substance Projects (my race people); my riding buddy John; Jamie and Evolution Cycles (my weekly series peeps); and the legion of other riders, acquaintances, buddies, pals, soulmates, and otherwise, that I now consider dear friends.
+The people I’ve met through cycling are so supportive: my guy Andrew and the staff at Cycle Solutions (my bike shop); Mark, Leslie, and everyone at Joyride 150 (my indoor bike park); Dan Marshall and Substance Projects (my race people); my riding buddies John, Simon, Geoff, and so many others; Jamie and Evolution Cycles (my weekly series peeps); my new race organizer BFFs (Superfly, Chico, and Pulse); as of 2018, my cycling club, The Lapdogs; and the legion of other riders, acquaintances, buddies, pals, and soulmates, that I now consider dear friends.

 So, while my downfall is my weight (and lack of conditioning, and general suckness, and…) my upfall is me.
-Regardless of how I ride, I love riding and everything about it, and apparently, it’s infectious, because, when I talk to other riders, and ask them about technique, or get their opinion on something, they not only help me, they get excited about riding too.
+Regardless of how I place, I love riding and everything about it, and apparently, it’s infectious, because, when I talk to other riders, and ask them about technique, or get their opinion on something, they not only help me, they get excited about riding too.

 Flashback to when I was 39.
 The summer after I started riding regularly at Joyride, I was on vacation with my family in Mont Ste.
 Anne, and we stumbled on Velerium, a pro mountain bike race.
 Watching the race, I thought “This is cool, maybe I should volunteer to help at a race next season.”

 That summer, fall, and winter, I rode my bike, thinking about how cool it would be to volunteer at a race the following summer.